Patient Service Representative Program Frequently Asked Questions

 What is involved with this class?

 - This class is 30 hours of classroom instruction.
-It is a very fast paced class that requires reading and studying outside of the classroom.
+It is a very fast paced class that requires several hours of reading, completing homework and studying outside of the classroom.

 Are there any prerequisites for this class?

 - Yes, Medical Terminology is required before taking this class.

 If I have taken a much more extensive Medical Terminology class, do I have to take it again?

 - Students may request to test out of taking this class before registration for the PSR class.
 Students will be given a quiz to see if they possess the knowledge required to be successful without taking the class.
 If students pass and they feel comfortable with the content, they will not be required to take the course.
 Students will make an appointment at the testing center to take this.
 It will only be a 5-10 minute fill in the blank quiz.